 - Taking your diabetes medications as prescribed

-At the Harold Schnitzer Diabetes Health Center, our team of diabetes educators can help you develop the skills and confidence you need to manage diabetes.
+At the Harold Schnitzer Diabetes Health Center, our team of diabetes educators can help you develop the skills you need to manage the care of your diabetes.

 Physical Activity and Diabetes

-· Exercise helps you lose weight loss.
-Regular exercise often helps you lose weight.
+Consistent exercise can help you to lose weight.
 If you have diabetes and are overweight, losing around 7 percent of your body weight can help lower blood sugar.
 Losing weight seems to clear a path for sugar to move from your blood to your cells.
 If you are already at your ideal weight, losing more weight will not help you control blood sugar.